danielrbenjamin/blog/content/how i setup my computer (for mechanical engineering).md

 # software/apps

 There are a lot of different programs I use daily as a mech eng student, some of them mainstream and some of them more obscure, but these are what I consider essential to download on a new machine, and they are further grouped into rough categories.
 I tend to prefer FLOSS software (Free/Libre and Open Source Software), though efficiency is most important to me and I will use closed and/or paid software if I consider it the best option.
 I've italicized programs I consider to be "hidden gems" which may not be commonly recommended.
-I've avoided listing very common/subjective programs like browsers, streaming services, etc. A lot of these work in tandem with the [[apps I use on Android]].
+I've avoided listing very common/subjective programs like browsers, streaming services, etc. For reference, I use Google Chrome as my regular browser of choice, and use a variety of [[my favourite chrome extensions|chrome extensions]] to improve my experience.
+A lot of these programs work in tandem with the [[apps I use on Android]].

 ## security